Zeegaths/Zeegaths/README.md

 - Hi im Mary wangui
-- Im a data analyst: R, SQL, and Python
+- Im a Blockchain Developer
-- 📫 How to reach me marywangui55g@gmail.com
+- 📫 How to reach me zaragathoni76@gmail.com

 <!---
 Zeegaths/Zeegaths is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.